 It takes up a lot of energy and time trying to change a brain that has biases deeply wired into it.
 Negativity bias, where you give extra weight to negative experiences over positive, was a survival tool for pre-historic human societies.

 Shunning deadly nightshade or other poisonous plants is an example of negativity bias, and it likely saved a lot of pre-historic lives.
 Of course the ones who didn’t have that bias, well let’s just say their descendants aren’t around to tell the story.

 Shunning neighbouring societies, or fighting them for scarce resources, may also have been a useful negativity bias for our ancestors in the survival stakes.

-But in a global economy that bias makes as much sense as hiding resources from yourself.
+In a global economy, however, that bias makes as much sense as hiding resources from yourself.
 That bias may not even have helped our ancestors, but as we’ve seen bias isn’t a logical beast.

 People have biases, and although the trigger might not be relevant now, the bias is still there.